-Taking Missile Defense Seriously - Shifting the Tracking Sensor Network Center of Gravity to Space
+CHAPTER FOUR Taking Missile Defense Seriously-Shifting the Tracking Sensor Network Center of Gravity to Space

-The United States does not have today a constellation of tracking and discrimination satellites to provide persistent discrimination and tracking data on a ballistic missile's midcourse flight and countermeasures, or on a hypersonic missile's glide or terminal phases of flight.
-Instead, missile defenders are largely left to rely on "islands" of ground- and sea-based radars that dot vast tracts of land and ocean to provide critical information to the integrated Missile Defense System.
+The United States does not have today a constellation of tracking and discrimination satellites to provide persistent discrimination and tracking data on a ballistic missile's midcourse flight and countermeasure, or on a hypersonic missile's glide or terminal phases of flight.
+Instead, missile defenders are largely left to relying on "islands" of groundand sea-based radars that dot vast tracts of land and ocean to provide critical information to the integrated Missile Defense System.
 The greatest leap in capability that could be achieved in today's Missile Defense System is the addition of a space tracking layer.

-Such a change in the sensor architecture would buy valuable mission response time globally.78 In the fight against ballistic missiles, a truly layered defense system would create intercept opportunities in the boost or ascent phase, the midcourse phase, and the terminal phase of a ballistic missile's flight-potentially making the overall system much more effective.
-A space sensor network, composed of satellites that perform the same functions as the recently retired demonstrator Space Tracking and Surveillance System satellites, would fill a critical sensor gap between boost phase and terminal phase, a time during a ballistic missile's flight when an adversary is most likely to deploy countermeasures and decoys to try to confuse the radars.
+Such a change in the sensor architecture would buy valuable mission response time globally.
+In the fight against ballistic missiles, a truly defense system would layered create intercept opportunities in the boost or ascent phase, the midcourse phase, and the terminal phase of a ballistic missile's flight potentially making the overall system much more effective.